The-OpenROAD-Project/OpenROAD-flow-scripts/flow/platforms/nangate45/README.md

 ### Modifications
 - Performed abstract generation from the gds files to avoid polygon pin shapes in the LEF
-- Added additional files and info required for the OpenROAD alpha-release flow
+- Added additional files and info required for the OpenROAD flow
 - Added LICENSE